pipermacke/gwsmpa_assignment_rfunctionsandcensusapi/README.md

 Once you've forked the project, "clone" it without RStudio as a new project, as we've been doing.
 You'll then be ready to work.

-The assignment file itself is a Quarto document in this repo (`Rassignment_functions_census_yournamehere.qmd`). *Rename* the assignment file you're using to put *your own name as part of the file name*.
+The assignment file itself is a Quarto document in this repo (`Assignment_functions_census_yourname.qmd`). *Rename* the assignment file you're using to put *your own name as part of the file name*.

 During the course of your work on the assignment, make a *minimum of three "commits"* with corresponding commit messages describing your progress.
 You can make more if you so choose, but make at least three commit snapshots.